Analysts Mean recommendation for AzurRx BioPharma Inc. (AZRX) was 2.20: Is this the key time?

 Sponsored

-The company’s shares, operating in the sector of Healthcare managed to top a trading volume set approximately around 2094221 for the day, which was evidently lower, when compared to the average daily volumes of the shares.
+The company’s shares, operating in the sector of Healthcare managed to top a trading volume set approximately around 12913903 for the day, which was evidently higher, when compared to the average daily volumes of the shares.

 During the last month, 3 analysts gave the AzurRx BioPharma Inc. a BUY rating, 0 of the polled analysts branded the stock as an OVERWEIGHT, 1 analysts were recommending to HOLD this stock, 0 of them gave the stock UNDERWEIGHT rating, and 0 of the polled analysts provided SELL rating.